 This bill amends existing legislation regarding the scheduling of annual school elections in New Jersey, specifically addressing the transition of these elections from November back to April.
-It stipulates that when a school district moves its annual election from November to April, the term of office for a board of education member set to expire in January following the April election will be shortened to the day after the April election when the new board organizes.
-Additionally, the bill requires that both the local board of education and the municipal governing body must approve the resolution to move the election date, rather than allowing either entity to do so independently as per current law.
+It stipulates that if a school district moves its annual election from November to April, the term of office for any board of education member set to expire in January following the April election will be shortened to the day after the April election when the new board organizes.
+Additionally, the bill requires that both the school board and the municipal governing body must approve any move of the election date from November to April, whereas previously, only one of these entities was needed to adopt a resolution for such a change.

 Statutes affected: Introduced: 18A:12-15.1, 19:60-1.1, 19:60-1.2